First of all, try this GMAT Sentence Correction practice problem.

 A curveball: parallelism

-As well all know, parallel structure is one of the GMAT’s favorite syntactical forms.
+As we all know, parallel structure is one of the GMAT’s favorite syntactical forms.
 On any GMAT Verbal section, at least half of the Sentence Correction questions will involve some kind of parallel structure.

 Parallel structure can make the above rules about auxiliary verbs & number harder to follow.
 For example, consider this form of a sentence